Personalist Labor Revolutionary Party: Guiding ideology

-From April 1952, Nhu's ideas on Personalism were delineated in his speech at Vietnamese National Military Academy in Đà Lat.
+From April 1952, Nhu's ideas on Personalism were delineated in his speech at Vietnamese National Military Academy in Dalat.
 He contended that, initially, Personalism was a Catholic ideology, though it had universal relevance and was compatible to Vietnam, which had to suffer from the devastation of wars.
 For Nhu, Personalism was a form of Revolution which was more transformative than Marxist socialism, and he described himself as an advocate of "personalist revolution".
 Ngô Đình Diệm also understood the term "Personalism" in the etymology of nhân vị, which could mean either "humanity" or "human being".
 The Ngô brothers used the term Personalist Revolution to frame their nation-building programs.
 On 26 October 1956, the Republic of Vietnam's Constitution was promulgated.
 Its preface declared that "Building Politics, Economy, Society, Culture for the people basing on respecting Personalism".
 Simultaneously, Diệm's regime laid down as a policy the teaching of Personalism in universities and the propaganda of the doctrine in South Vietnam.

-Nevertheless, according to some scholars, Nhu's personalism was evaluated as "a vague mish–mash of ideas" or "a hodgepodge" because "it was a mixture of Catholic teachings, Mounier's Personalism, Confucius' humanism, some factors of Capitalism and anti-communist spiritualism" and its actual substance was "maddeningly opaque".
-Thus, even the Vietnamese intellectuals could not understand Nhu's doctrine; neither could Americans, who spent much time in examining his doctrine and gave up.
-Lately, the values of Personalism (Chủ nghĩa nhân vị) of the Ngô brothers has been revised.
+Nevertheless, according to some scholars, Nhu's personalism was evaluated as "a vague mish–mash of ideas" or "a hodgepodge" because "it was a mixture of Catholic teachings, Mounier's Personalism, Confucius' humanism, some factors of capitalism and anti-communist spiritualism" and its actual substance was "maddeningly opaque".
+Thus, even Vietnamese intellectuals could not understand Nhu's doctrine; neither could Americans, who spent much time in examining his doctrine and gave up.
+Lately, the values of Personalism itself had been revised.
 According to Nguyễn Ngọc Tấn, their Personalism, along with their Democratic Ethical Regime based on Personalism as a combination of the quintessence of Western values and Asian values, was a contribution to political science, especially in resolving the democratization issue in developing post-colonial countries, such as Vietnam today.
 Nguyễn Lập Duy, on the other hand, has argued that Personalism can be characterized as a form of Marxist humanism.